Diversity Makes a Difference

 Above Average Diversity Overall

-Ethnically diverse schools allow students to meet and study with others from different racial and ethnic backgrounds.
+Racially diverse schools allow students to meet and study with others from different racial and ethnic backgrounds.
 It also means the school is working to fairly represent and support all students.

 If the data is available, the following chart will display BGSU undergraduate student diversity.

 BGSU's ethnic diversity is on par with the national average.